Anyone working with social media or digital marketing knows the pain of too many terms and acronyms.

 Clickthrough rate (CTR)

-On social media, clickthrough rate is the percentage of people that see your post who click on it.
+On social media, the clickthrough rate is the percentage of people that see your post who click on it.
 What counts as a click and what counts as ‘seeing your post’ vary by social network.
 On Facebook, CTR is equal to (link clicks / post impressions) x 100%.

 For more details on social media ad metrics like CTR, CVR and CPC, check out Facebook Ad Costs Explained.